michaelablanchfield/michaelablanchfield.github.io/bio.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h2>About me.</h2>
+			<h2>About me</h2>
 		</header>
-		<p>I am Michaela Blanchfield, a virtual artist and game designer.
+		<p>I am Michaela Blanchfield, a virtual artist and game designer living in Dublin, Ireland.
 I am driven to hone my craft, master the tools of my trade, work towards the cutting-edge and succeed at ever-more ambitious projects.
 I am excited by the future of virtual art as it crosses over between games, movies, television and virtual reality experiences as it is enjoyed by millions of people.
 I like to work hard, be challenged, make my contribution and consistently improve my skills.
 If I can do this at your company, then I would be interested in working with you.
 I have always had a passion for the artistic and visual aspect of game development, and I always strive to bring originality into my work.
 My long-term goal is to build a successful career as a virtual artist in the games industry. </p>
 	</div>
 </section>